Dietary Supplements: The Basics

 What is a dietary supplement?

-The U.S. FDA categorizes vitamins, minerals, amino acids, herbals, and other botanicals as dietary supplements (DS).
-The DS category also includes products like hormones (such as melatonin), glucosamine, chondroitin, probiotics, fish oil, and SAMe.
+Dietary supplements (DS) are things that are added to your diet, like vitamins, minerals, amino acids, herbals, and other botanicals.
+DS also includes hormone products such as melatonin and other supplement products like glucosamine, chondroitin, probiotics, fish oil, and SAMe.
 You can tell that an item falls under the DS category because the ingredient label will say "Supplement Facts."
+You may want to use a supplement if you aren’t getting all your nutrients from food.

 Dietary supplements can come in many forms, including tablets/capsules, powders, oils, drinks, or edible items like chews, gummies, or bars.